gblackard-gvtx/TwitchNFTBot/README.md

 __Step 2: Giving your application the rights to clip__

-* In your preffered browser paste in the following
+* In your preferred browser paste in the following
 ```
 https://id.twitch.tv/oauth2/authorize?response_type=code&client_id=##CLIENT_ID##&redirect_uri=http://localhost/&scope=clips:edit
 ```
 * Make sure you replace the ##CLIENT_ID## with your application's "Client ID" from above.
 * You will be asked to authorize the your app.
 Click "Authorize".
 * Twitch will redirect us to "http://localhost/" - which probably will look like a broken page.
-* In the URL of the broken looking page copy the alphnumeric code between code= and &scope.
+* In the URL of the broken looking page copy the alphanumeric code between code= and &scope.
-* Save this code for late, and besure not to share it with anyone.
+* Save this code for late, and be sure not to share it with anyone.
 This is the "Authorization Code" we were looking for.